Skip to content

 Exam traps

-• A VM is not just an IP address.
-It has a vNIC connected to a specific virtual network.
+• A VM is not only an IP address.
+It has a vNIC attached to a specific virtual network.

-• A VM interface can look up inside the guest while it is connected to the wrong virtual switch.
+• A guest interface can look up while the vNIC sits on the wrong virtual switch.

 • Bridged, NAT, and host-only modes change what the VM can reach.